Every urban community requires green spaces for recreation and municipal facilities for public use.

 Sedum

-This low-growing succulent has great drought resistance.
-It also comes in a variety of colors like green, blue, red, yellow, and silver and produces small, star-shaped flowers in colors like white, yellow, pink, and orange.
+This low-growing succulent is highly drought-resistant.
+It also comes in a variety of colors, such as green, blue, red, yellow, and silver, and produces small, star-shaped flowers in colors like white, yellow, pink, and orange.

 Prairie Dropseed

-This perennial grass is soft, airy, and provides year-round interest, including 2 to 3-foot spikes with tan-colored flowers in summer and golden bronze leaves with orange and copper highlights in fall.
+This perennial grass is soft, airy, and provides year-round interest, including 2- to 3-foot spikes with tan-colored flowers in summer and golden-brown leaves with orange and copper highlights in fall.

 Creeping Thyme